macro6461/custom-popup/README.md

 # Custom JavaScript Popup

-A popup solution that requires no external libaries, frameworks, and is more robust (and customizable) than the default JavaScript alert.
+A popup solution that requires no external libraries, frameworks, and is more robust (and customizable) than the default JavaScript alert.

 ## Usage